 • Use whole jalapenos, and do not cut open to remove seeds.
 If you want a less spicy soup use only 1 jalapeno.
 If you want almost no heat at all then use one jalapeno with seeds removed.

-• I used Swanson Chicken Stock.
-Chicken broth has less flavor than chicken stock so keep that in mind if you use broth.
-You can use homemade chicken stock if you have that on hand as well.
+• Chicken broth has less flavor than chicken stock so keep that in mind if you use broth.
+You can use homemade chicken stock if you have that on hand as well or you can just use water with some chicken bullion powder which I do often.

 • Serve with tostadas.
 I like to break up my tostadas and add the pieces into my pozole!